soap/nova-viemo-field/README.md

 # Laravel Nova Vimeo Field
 Laravel Nova 4 Vimeo video field created for my private use.
-So it is not well designed any recommendations and PRs are welcome.
+So it is not well designed thus any recommendations and PRs are welcome.

 # Features
 - Support only Nova 4 with Vue 3.
 If you want to use with Nova 3 please use original package specified in Credits part below.